fredyosorio/whatsapp-link-generator/README.md

 ## How to contribute

-Fork this repository, edit and submit a pull request.
+Fork this repository, edit, and submit a pull request.

-Please be very clear on your commit messages and pull request, empty pull request messages may be rejected without reason.
+Please be very clear on your commit messages and pull requests, empty pull request messages may be rejected without reason.

 ## License